Last Updated: 07.10.2023

 Now, let’s get down to business and discover everything Morocco has to offer:

-Represents one of the biggest cities in Morocco.
-It’s considered to be also one of the most important port cities in western Morocco (just in front of the Atlantic Ocean).
-This city was once under French colonial rule, so you can easily see a blend of Moroccan architecture with a bit of a European flair, along with Moorish influence.
+Casablanca is considered to be also one of the most important port cities in western Morocco (just in front of the Atlantic Ocean).
+This city was once under French colonial rule, so you can easily see a blend of Moroccan architecture with a bit of a European flair, along with Moorish influence, bordering the Atlantic Ocean.

 Other places you can visit in Fez are: